Showroom Camera

 3D model interactively in order to view their changes.
 This behavior is classically

-encapsulated by Babylon.js's built-in ArcRotateCamera
+encapsulated by Babylon.js's built-in ArcRotateCamera.

-makes it easy and seamless to combine these two behavior
+The ShowroomCamera makes it easy and seamless to combine these two behavior

 patterns in a single cohesive experience.
 This is done by specifying

-states -- IShowroomCameraMatchmoveState
+states -- IShowroomCameraMatchmoveState and

--- representing the different behaviors a camera
+IShowroomCameraArcRotateState -- representing the different behaviors a camera

 should undertake in a given experience.
 For example, a 3D viewer/configurator